 - Preheat oven to 425 degrees

-- In a large bowl, combine peaches, 1/4 cup white sugar, 1/4 cup brown sugar, 1/4 teaspoon cinnamon, nutmeg, lemon juice, and cornstarch.
-Toss to coat evenly, and pour into a 2-quart baking dish.
-Bake in preheated oven for 10 minutes.
+- In a large bowl, combine peaches, ¼ cup white sugar; ¼ cup brown sugar, ¼ teaspoon cinnamon, nutmeg, lemon juice, and cornstarch.

-- Sprinkle entire cobbler with the sugar and cinnamon mixture.
+- Sprinkle entire cobbler with cinnamon & sugar mixture

 Gregory, the Terrible Eater by Mitchell Sharmat

-Synopsis: Gregory is a peculiar little goat.
-Instead of eating old shoes, bottle caps and boxes, he prefers fruits and vegetables, eggs and fish.
-His parents are beside themselves and eventually, take him to see Dr. Ram.
-It takes some time, but finally, Gregory agrees to try flat tires, broken violins and other goat delicacies.
+Gregory is a peculiar little goat.
+Instead of eating old shoes, bottle caps, or boxes, he prefers fruits and vegetables, eggs, and fish.
+His parents are beside themselves and take him to see Dr. Ram.
+It takes some time, but finally, Gregory agrees to try flat tires, broken violins, and other goat delicacies.
 However, Gregory doesn’t stop!
 He starts eating everything in sight…like a pig.
 Will Gregory find a healthy balance?
-Read it and find out!

 Food Idea #1: